Disclosure: Some affiliate links are provided below. Learn more.

 This got me excited for three reasons.
-Firstly, it didn’t seem like it would be that hard to upcycle a drawer into shelving.
+Firstly, it didn’t seem like it would be that hard.
+The varnish on the drawers was much thinner than on the top of the table.
 Secondly, it meant that my laundry room could finally have some storage.
 And finally, upcycling a drawer into a shelf meant that my coffee table “adventures” hadn’t been a total waste.

 How to turn a drawer into shelving

 - A piece of timber, cut to the width of your drawer.
 This piece of timber will form your middle shelf.

 - An orbital sander + sanding discs in 40 grit and 120 grit

 - A drill+ four 50mm (approx 2 inch) screws